robrich/docker-hands-on-workshop/05-A-bigger-site/start/README.md

 6. Run `docker container inspect --format "{{ .NetworkSettings.IPAddress }}" ...` replacing `...` with the container id or name to get the IP address of the back-end container.

-7. Open `frontend/routes/index.js` and change the IP address on line 6 with the IP address of the back-end container.
+7. Open `frontend/routes/index.js` and change the IP address on line 6 with the IP address of the back-end container, keeping the `http://` and `:5000`.

 8. `docker build ...` the front-end container.